oracle-samples/oci-data-science-ai-samples/labs/DSGo-Oct2021/procedures/odsc-5-notebook-shutdown.md

 ### Prerequisites
 * You are signed-in to Oracle Cloud
 * You have navigated to Data Science
-* You have selected compartment *DataScienceHOL*
-* You have opened the project you created in Lab 1
+* You have opened the Data Science project

 ## STEP 1 - Deactivating Notebook Sessions
 1. Confirm you have completed all the prerequisites and are viewing your Data Science project.